 Stoneridge Estate, located an easy 20 minute drive from Queenstown's town centre, offers five star luxury bed and breakfast accommodation and fine dining overlooking Lake Hayes.
 Peer down a valley of vines with a beautiful lake in the background.

-Slightly further afield, in Gibbston is Kinross Cottage which offers boutique cottage accommodation with a bistro and cellar door wine tasting on site.
+Slightly further afield, in Gibbston are Kinross Vineyard Cottages which offer boutique cottage accommodation with a bistro and cellar door wine tasting on site.

-Newly opened in December 2019, guests can stay at the original Gibbston winery at Gibbston Valley Luxury Lodge and Spa, and experience luxury accommodation in the valley of vines.
+Newly opened, guests can stay at the original Gibbston winery at Gibbston Valley Luxury Lodge and Spa, and experience luxury accommodation in the valley of vines.

 The distinctive snake-shaped Lake Wakatipu, the longest lake in New Zealand at 80km, offers plenty of accommodation providers with fresh-water views, and many will have big picture windows facing towards it.
 Other lakes in the region include Lake Hayes, which lies at the southern end of the Wakatipu Basin.
 These alpine lakes may be incredibly pretty but swimming in them is not for the faint-hearted: the average temperature is about 12C.